AraksyaG/gender_wage_gap_analysis/README.md

 so, what factors affect this?
 The purpose of this research is to identify if this problem really exists in Armenia, measure how big this wage gap is and identify what drives this inequality.
 The data is taken from the LFS in Armenia, which is officially accepted by the government.
-More about the data collection and consistency is provided in the next section.